wentbackward/music-theory/basic-theory.md

 To make things simpler, we want to have an A B C D E F and G in every major scale.
 This is why, in the G Major example above, we choose to use the F&sharp; and not G&flat;.
-It is much clearer to have A B C D E F&sharp; G than A B C D E G&flat; G.
+It is much clearer to have A B C D E F&sharp; G than with two G's in A B C D E G&flat; G.

 Now we can talk about music being in a **key**, for example the music may centre around G and use mostly notes from the major scale, so it's key is G Major.
 When we say key of G Major we